martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Password for uploading firmware from OSPy to sensor (for all used sensors - the same password must be used in sensor options.)
 Default is: "fg4s5b.s,trr7sw8sgyvrDfg".

 ## Station Handling Section
-The Station Handling section contains settings for stations.
+The Station Handling section contains global settings that affect how stations are scheduled and combined.

 ### Maximum usage
-Determines how the stations combine.
-Concurrency 0 or sequential >= 1 (2, 3 ...)
-If all stations have sequential use.
+Determines how station runs may overlap. `0` means no usage limit, so stations can run at the same time if their programs overlap. `1` means one station at a time when each station has usage `1`.
+Higher values allow more stations to run together when their combined usage does not exceed the limit.

+This setting also affects when the pause between stations is inserted.

 #### About Sequential and Concurrent modes
-* When setting the sequence (Maximum usage > = 1), only one (or more stations if set> = 1) station (output) - for example: main station 1 and station 3 flower beds is always started.
-After the program time has elapsed, the main station 1 and the station 3 turn off.
-The main station 1 and the station 4 lawn will start.
-The two stations (for example, the flower beds and the lawn shown in our example) will never sleep together.
-Sequence mode is important if we do not have such a water source (pressure and water quantity) available to cover all stations simultaneously.
-* When you set up concurrency (Maximum usage = 0), an unlimited number of stations are set to run at any given time.
-For example, the main station 1 (pump) and the stations 2, 3, 4 are switched on.
-Concurrent irrigation reduces the irrigation time but requires a larger water source.
+* Sequential mode is typically used when the water source cannot supply multiple zones at once.
+Example: with Maximum usage `1` and station usage `1`, station 3 finishes before station 4 can start.
+* Concurrent mode is typically used when the water source can supply multiple zones at once.
+Example: with Maximum usage `0`, stations 2, 3, and 4 may run together if their programs overlap.

 ### Number of outputs
-The total number of outputs available is (8 outputs + x extension board.)
-The number of outputs can be set higher than we actually have the number of physical outputs (we create the virtual outputs).
+The total number of outputs available is 8 outputs plus outputs from extension boards.
+The number can be set higher than the number of physical outputs to create virtual outputs.

-### Station delay
+### Pause between stations
-Enter the number of seconds to delay between station operations.
-Time in seconds between 0 and 3600.
+Pause inserted between sequential station runs when the scheduler cannot run them at the same time, in seconds between 0 and 3600.
+This does not shift a station against the master station.

+Example: with Maximum usage `1` and station usage `1`, value `30` starts the next station 30 seconds after the previous station ends.

 ### Minimum runtime
-Skip station delay if run time is less than this value (in seconds) between 0 and 86400.
+Skips the pause between stations when the previous run was shorter than this value, in seconds between 0 and 86400.

+Example: with pause `30` and minimum runtime `10`, a station that ran only 5 seconds will not force the 30 second pause.

 ## Configure Master Section
-The section "Configure Master Section" contains settings for all master stations.
-The master station is activated when any station is activated.
-* The master station is a pump or the main valve with water as the water supply to the system.
+The Configure Master section selects master station 1, master station 2, and the timing offsets used when stations activate a master.
+A master station is usually a pump or a main water valve.

+The master is used only by stations that are configured to activate it on the Stations page, or by programs that select master 1 or master 2 for stations set to "Activate Master 1/2 by program".

 ### Master station
-Selection of the first main station (for pump or main valve).
+Selection of the first master station, for example a pump or main valve.

 ### Master two station
-Selection of the next main station (for pump 2 or main valve 2).
+Selection of the second master station, for example a second pump or another water source.

 ### Activate relay
-If checked, the relay will also be activated as the main output.
-The relay has activating from first or second master stations.
+If checked, the relay will also be activated as a master output.

-### Master on delay
+### Master start offset
-Delay ON for master station (in seconds), between -1800 and +1800.
+Time offset for starting master station 1 relative to the station start, in seconds between -1800 and +1800.
+Negative values start the master earlier; positive values start it later.

+Example: `-10` starts the master 10 seconds before the station. `+10` starts it 10 seconds after the station.

-### Master off delay
+### Master stop offset
-Delay OFF for master station (in seconds), between -1800 and +1800.
+Time offset for stopping master station 1 relative to the station end, in seconds between -1800 and +1800.
+Negative values stop the master earlier; positive values keep it running longer.

+Example: `-5` stops the master 5 seconds before the station ends. `+20` stops it 20 seconds after the station ends.

-### Master two on delay
+### Master two start offset
-Delay ON for master two station (in seconds), between -1800 and +1800.
+Time offset for starting master station 2 relative to the station start.
+It works the same way as Master start offset, but only for master station 2.

-### Master two off delay
+### Master two stop offset
-Delay OFF for master two station (in seconds), between -1800 and +1800.
+Time offset for stopping master station 2 relative to the station end.
+It works the same way as Master stop offset, but only for master station 2.

 ## Rain Sensor Section
 Enable and set the switch type of a rain sensor.
 If you are using a Raspberry Pi and want to connect a Rain Sensor directly to the GPIO pins use pins 8 and 6 (ground).